beaupletga/Fish_game/README.md

 ## How to play the game

-It's really simple to play the game.
-You just have to run the following python command : python -m SimpleHTTPServe.
-Then run into your browser the file page.html
+Run the following python command (you need it to load file using javascript): python -m SimpleHTTPServe Then run into your browser the file "page.html" which is into the Fish_game folder.